Share Post

 • Don’t Fear Salt: On a low-carb or keto diet, your body excretes more sodium, so don’t hesitate to add salt to your meals.
 If you’re feeling low energy or dizzy, increasing your sodium intake can make a big difference.

-Conclusion: Prioritizing Your Electrolyte Balance
+Prioritizing Your Electrolyte Balance

 Electrolytes are more than just a buzzword—they’re essential for keeping your body functioning at its best, especially when you’re on a low-carb diet or practicing intermittent fasting.
 If you’ve been feeling fatigued, experiencing muscle cramps, or suffering from headaches, it might be time to focus on your electrolyte intake.